 Hydrogen Peroxide is a disinfectant that can be used to make a bleach alternative.

-Rags are an excellent re-usable replacements for paper towels, and old toothbrushes are also handy to keep around.
+Rags are an excellent re-usable replacement for paper towels, and old toothbrushes are also handy to keep around.

 Some recipes call for both vinegar and liquid castile soap, but if the two are mixed, the acidic vinegar will cause the castile soap to “unsaponify” and return to its original oil base.
 The best solution, if you want to use both ingredients, it to clean the surface first with the castile soap and rinse it.
 Follow-up with a diluted vinegar rinse; that way they will not be mixed.